 1. Kali Linux

 Kali Linux is a Debian-derived Linux distribution that is designed for digital forensics and penetration testing.
 It is maintained and funded by Offensive Security Ltd. Mati Aharoni, Devon Kearns, and Raphaël Hertzog are the core developers.
 It was initially released on March 13, 2013.
-Moreover, security tools wise, this operating system is equipped with 600+ preinstalled pen-testing tools like Aircrack-ng, Metasploit, THC Hydra and many more.
-BackTrack, a predecessor, contained a forensic mode which was carried over to Kali via the live boot.
+Moreover, security tools-wise, this operating system is equipped with 600+ preinstalled pen-testing tools like Aircrack-ng, Metasploit, THC Hydra, and many more.
+BackTrack, a predecessor, contained a forensic mode that was carried over to Kali via the live boot.
 Thus making it easy to apply Kali to a forensic job.

-BlackArch Linux is an Arch-derived Linux distribution that has its latest release last August 30, 2017.
-It is designed for penetration testing and security research and can be used as a standalone live CD or live USB that runs on a virtual machine or installed to a computer’s hard disk.
+BlackArch Linux is an Arch-derived Linux distribution that its latest release last August 30, 2017.
+It is designed for penetration testing and security research and can be used as a standalone live CD or live USB that runs on a virtual machine or is installed on a computer’s hard disk.
 Moreover, Arch Linux can be added to its Arch Linux unofficial repo.
-It offers over 1910 tools organized by category, for security and forensic with platforms IA-32, x86-64, and ARM (Arch Linux ARM).
+It offers over 1910 tools organized by category, for security and forensics with platforms IA-32, x86-64, and ARM (Arch Linux ARM).

 4. URIX OS